 The ENGE Department offers financial assistance for qualified graduate students in the form of graduate teaching assistantships (GTA) and graduate research assistantships (GRA); students must apply before the application deadline to be given full consideration for Fall funding.
 Additional fellowships are also available through the College of Engineering and the Graduate School; students are notified on a case-by-case basis when the Department is asked to make nominations for those fellowships.

 All assistantships carry a waiver of tuition, except those awarded during summer terms.
-The minimum departmental funding rates for stipends follows the following schedule (pending positive reviews from supervisors, see Continuing an Assistantship section for a description of the satisfactory/unsatisfactory decision process):
+The minimum departmental funding rates for stipends is Step 13; and increases will abide with the following schedule (pending positive reviews from supervisors, see Continuing an Assistantship section for a description of the satisfactory/unsatisfactory decision process):

-- First 4 semesters as GRA/GTA/Internal Fellowship in ENGE: Bottom of Step 13 - Semesters 5-6 as GRA/GTA/Internal Fellowship in ENGE: Middle of Step 13 - Semesters 7+ as GRA/GTA/Internal Fellowship in ENGE: Bottom of Step 14 - Note: must be a PhD candidate at the start of the semester for this rate (i.e., passed the preliminary exam)
+- First 4 semesters as GRA/GTA/Internal Fellowship in ENGE: Middle of Minimum Step - Semesters 5-6 as GRA/GTA/Internal Fellowship in ENGE: Top of Minimum Step - Semesters 7+ as GRA/GTA/Internal Fellowship in ENGE: Middle of Step Above Minimum - Note: must be a PhD candidate at the start of the semester for this rate (i.e., passed the preliminary exam)

 In addition to tuition, the following fees are charged for enrollment.
-(These are estimated fees, based on Fall 2021, and should be verified by visiting the Bursar's website.):
+(These are estimated fees, based on 2022-23 Academic Year, and should be verified by visiting the Bursar's website.):

-Engineering, Library, and Technology Fee - \$1090.00
+Engineering, Library, and Technology Fee - \$1092.50

-Comprehensive Fees (Student Activity Student Cultural Activities, Health, Athletic, Transportation Services, Recreation Sports, Student Service) - \$1122.00
+Comprehensive Fees (Student Activity Student Cultural Activities, Health, Athletic, Transportation Services, Recreation Sports, Student Service) - \$1188.00